DaneshCDM/FIT3077/README.md

 ### Building the executable
-Prerequisites: IntelliJ, Minimum version of Java JDK 19
+Prerequisites: IntelliJ, Minimum version of Java JDK 19, Windows 10 or above

 The executable requires minimum JDK 19 to run.
 Please ensure the correct version is in your PATH variable.
 Use your terminal to check the environment version of Java